-VII.
+VI.
 Annual Earth Science Technology Conference

 If held, the awardee is encouraged to participate in an annual technology conference.
 The Earth Science Technology Conference is an opportunity for NASA planners, managers, technologists and scientists to review the research funded by the Earth Science Technology Office.
 It is also an opportunity for researchers from NASA, academia and industry to meet with their peers and to better understand NASA Earth Science requirements.
 Travel expenses for non-government participants will be provided to those awardees selected to participate.
+Therefore, no costs for participation in the conference should be included in the proposal.
 If selected for participation in the conference, the awardee should be prepared to make a presentation, provide a paper, or create a poster providing a description of the project, the objectives, approach, technical status, and schedule information.

-APPENDIX G

-DEFINITION OF TECHNOLOGY READINESS LEVELS
+APPENDIX F DEFINITION OF TECHNOLOGY READINESS LEVELS